OpenCDA:An Open Cooperative Driving Automation Framework Integrated with Co-Simulation: INTRODUCTION

-The key features of OpenCDA can be summarized as \textbf{CIFMB}: \begin{itemize} \item \textbf{C}onnectivity and \textbf{C}ooperation: OpenCDA supports various levels and categories of cooperation between CAVs in simulation.
-This differentiates OpenCDA with other single vehicle automation tools. \item \textbf{I}ntegration: OpenCDA integrates CARLA and SUMO together for realistic scene rendering, vehicle modeling and traffic simulation. \item \textbf{F}ull-stack System: OpenCDA provides a full-stack software system that contains perception, localization, planning, control, and V2X communication modules. \item \textbf{M}odularity: OpenCDA is highly modularized, enabling users to conveniently replace any default algorithms or protocols with their own customzied design. \item \textbf{B}enchmark: OpenCDA offers benchmark testing scenarios, state-of-the-art benchmark algorithms for all modules, benchmark testing road maps, and benchmark evaluation metrics. \end{itemize}
+The key features of OpenCDA can be summarized as \textbf{IFMBC}: \begin{itemize} \item \textbf{I}ntegration: OpenCDA integrates CARLA and SUMO together for realistic scene rendering, vehicle modeling and traffic simulation. \item \textbf{F}ull-stack prototype CDA Platform in Simulation: OpenCDA provides a simple prototype automated driving and cooperative driving platform, all in Python, that contains perception, localization, planning, control, and V2X communication modules. \item \textbf{M}odularity: OpenCDA is highly modularized, enabling users to conveniently replace any default algorithms or protocols with their own customzied design. \item \textbf{B}enchmark: OpenCDA offers benchmark testing scenarios, state-of-the-art benchmark algorithms for all modules, benchmark testing road maps, and benchmark evaluation metrics. \item \textbf{C}onnectivity and \textbf{C}ooperation: OpenCDA supports various levels and categories of cooperation between CAVs in simulation.
+This differentiates OpenCDA from other single vehicle simulation tools.